 The Company pledges certain loans or securities as collateral under financing arrangements with financial institutions, the terms and conditions of which are negotiated on a transaction-by-transaction basis.
 The amounts available to be borrowed under repurchase agreements and revolving facilities are dependent upon the fair value of the loans or securities pledged as collateral, which can fluctuate with changes in interest rates, type of security and liquidity conditions within the banking, mortgage finance, and real estate industries.
 If the fair value of pledged assets declines due to changes in market conditions, lenders typically would require the Company to post additional securities as collateral, pay down borrowings, or establish cash margin accounts with the counterparties in order to re-establish the agreed-upon collateral requirements, referred to as margin calls.
-The fair value of financial instruments pledged as collateral on the Company's financing arrangements represents the Company's fair value of such instruments which may differ from the fair value assigned to the collateral by its counterparties.
-The Company maintains a level of liquidity in order to meet these obligations.
-If the fair value of pledged assets increases due to changes in market conditions, counterparties may be required to return collateral to us in the form of securities or cash or post additional collateral to us.
+The fair value of financial instruments pledged as collateral on the Company's financing arrangements represents the Company's fair value of such instruments which may differ from the fair value of pledged assets increases due to changes in market conditions, counterparties or cash or post additional collateral to us.
 Financings pursuant to repurchase agreements and revolving facilities are generally recourse to the Company.
 As of June 30, 2022 and December 31, 2021, the Company had met all margin call requirements.